Skip to Content

 Best Rockhounding in Maryland

-If you are interested in checking out the best book about rockhounding in Maryland, you can find it by clicking here (Amazon link).
+If you want to check out the best book about rockhounding in Maryland, you can find it here (Amazon link).

 Best Rockhounding Sites in Maryland

-If you live or intend to visit Maryland, it is essential to know exactly where to go to rockhounding.
+If you live or intend to visit Maryland, knowing exactly where to go to rockhounding is essential.
 Various public lands in this state aren’t available to rockhounds, and most quarries and mines are privately owned, and you will need permission in advance.

 Some of the best rockhounding spots are Baltimore County, Bare Hills Mining District, New Windsor, Funks Pond Recreational Area, Cecil County, Flintville, Dollyhyde Creek, Cardiff, Chrome Hill, Reed & Walkens Mine, Bear Island, Hunting Hill, Beltsville, Ocean City, Castleton, Flintville, Bald Friar, Granite, Rock Springs, and Pilot, among others.